 4. Sofa

 A sofa, or couch, is a long, upholstered seat that can accommodate multiple people.
-Sofas are commonly found in living rooms and are used for sitting, lounging, and entertaining guests.
+People use sofas in their living rooms for sitting, relaxing, and entertaining guests.

 5. Refrigerator

-A refrigerator, or fridge, is an essential kitchen appliance used to store food and drinks at low temperatures, keeping them fresh for longer periods.
+People use a refrigerator, or fridge, to store food and drinks at low temperatures and keep them fresh for longer.
 Most modern refrigerators have separate compartments for freezing and chilling.

 6. Oven

-An oven is a kitchen appliance used for baking, roasting, and heating food.
+People use ovens to bake, roast, and heat food.
 It operates by using heat, either from electricity or gas, to cook food evenly.
 Ovens are often built into the kitchen and are a central tool for preparing meals.

 7. Lamp